Katie Boulter: 2023: British No. 1, first WTA Tour title, top 50

 Boulter became the British player No. 1 on 12 June 2023, following a semifinal showing at the Surbiton Trophy.
-She reached the quarterfinals at the Nottingham Open as one of four British players for a historic first at a WTA event.
+She reached the quarterfinals at the Nottingham Open as one of four British players for a historic first at a WTA Tour event.
 She went one step further to reach her first WTA Tour semifinal with a win over compatriot Harriet Dart.
 She defeated another Briton, Heather Watson, to set up an all-British final with Jodie Burrage, the first since 1977.
+Boulter won the final in straight sets to claim her first WTA Tour title.
 As a result, she returned to the top 100 in the rankings at No. 77 on 19 June 2023.
-She had won her first WTA Tour title, after defeating Burrage in the final.

 She received a special exempt entry into the next UK tournament in Birmingham, but lost in the first round to Zhu Lin in straight sets.

 At Wimbledon, she defeated Australian Daria Saville in the first round and Bulgarian Viktoriya Tomova in the second, before losing to Elena Rybakina in an under-one-hour match.
 With Alex de Minaur in mixed doubles, she also went out in the second round.

 Boulter came through two rounds of qualifying to gain a place in the main draw of the Canadian Open in Montreal.
 She won her first-round match against Rebecca Marino, but lost in round two to Coco Gauff.
-This result improved Boulter's singles ranking to a career high of 60, on 14 August 2023.
+This result improved Boulter's singles ranking to a career-high ranking of No. 60, on 14 August 2023.

 At the US Open, she entered the main draw via her ranking for the first time in her career.
 In the first round, she defeated Diane Parry in straight sets for her first-ever main-draw win at Flushing Meadows, and then beat Chinese player Wang Yafan, in three sets, in the second round.
-Boulter lost to Peyton Stearns in round three, in two sets, but reached a new career-high ranking of 50, on 11 September 2023.
+Boulter lost to Peyton Stearns in round three, in two sets, but reached the top 50 on 11 September 2023.